CurveDocs/curve-docs/docs/lending/contracts/vault.md

         return controller, amm
     ```

+The Vault itself does not hold any tokens, as the deposited tokens are forwarded to the Controller contract where it can be borrowed from.

-Unlike standard ERC4626 methods, it also has:
+*Unlike standard ERC4626 methods, it also has:*

 - `borrow_apr()`
 - `lend_apr()`